-General guest seating opens an hour prior to each ceremony.
-Every guest must have a ticket for that ceremony time and should plan to be seated before its start time.
+General guest seating opens one hour prior to each ceremony.
+Tickets are required for each guest – even children – attending, and guests should plan to be seated before the ceremony start time.
 Graduate procession begins at the ticketed time.
-The ceremony is expected to last about an hour and a half and graduates are expected to remain for the entire ceremony.
+The ceremony is expected to last two hours.
+Graduates are expected to remain for the entire ceremony.

 To ensure the event is enjoyable for everyone, there is no standing in the aisles, strollers must be parked in the designated areas and disruptive behavior could result in being asked to leave the event.

-Beginning May 8, a limited number of cap-and-gown packets will be available for $49.95 on a first-come, first-served basis until May 14 for graduates who did not purchase their cap and gown by May 7.
+Beginning May 13, a limited number of packets will be available for $49.95 on a first-come, first-served basis until May 19 at 11:59 p.m. for graduates who did not purchase their cap and gown by May 12.

-All fees and other financial obligations to the college must be paid in order to participate in the commencement ceremony.
-If you have an outstanding obligation, you will not be eligible to reserve your ceremony time and pick up the regalia packet during the distribution dates.
+To participate in commencement, all fees and other financial obligations to the college must be paid.
+If you have an outstanding obligation, you are not eligible to reserve your ceremony time or pick up the regalia packet or tickets during the distribution dates.

 If you are an active duty member or a veteran of the U.S. Armed Forces, you may be eligible to receive a cord to wear with your cap/gown in recognition of your military service.
 Contact AACC’s Military/Veteran Resource Center (MVRC) at 410-777-4838 or email firstname.lastname@example.org for information.